Pittsburgh Domestic Violence Attorneys | Worgul, Sarna & Ness, Criminal Defense Attorneys

 If you are subject to a PFA order, you will be prohibited from returning home if you live with the victim.
 The PFA can also give your spouse temporary custody of your children.
 This may severely limit your visitation rights, and you may be unable to see your children.

-Domestic Violence Charges in PA
+What Qualifies as Domestic Violence in Pennsylvania?

 Domestic violence charges in Pittsburgh are a serious matter, and they frequently impact individuals and families throughout Allegheny County.